-This goal of this webinar is to introduce the NIH SOBC program and the experimental medicine approach at its core.
-Dr. Edmondson will explain the SOBC rationale for changing the way the field conducts behavior change research, discuss ongoing studies in the SOBC Network and mechanisms of behavior change that have been identified to date, and offer tools and cross-disciplinary strategies for behavior change research with older adults.
+This goal of this webinar was to introduce the NIH SOBC program and the experimental medicine approach at its core.
+Dr. Edmondson explained the SOBC rationale for changing the way the field conducts behavior change research, discussed ongoing studies in the SOBC Network and mechanisms of behavior change that have been identified to date, and offered tools and cross-disciplinary strategies for behavior change research with older adults.

-Led by Donald Edmonson, PhD, MPH, Director of the Center for Behavioral Cardiovascular Health,Columbia University Medical Center, this webinar will explore:
+Led by Donald Edmonson, PhD, MPH, Director of the Center for Behavioral Cardiovascular Health,Columbia University Medical Center, this webinar explored:

 - What are the mechanisms that drive behavior change in studies of aging, and how can we measure these mechanisms of behavior change in research projects across disciplines?